After graduating in organ, Abramo Rosalen took up the study of singing.

 d'Obigny in La Traviata at the Teatro alla Scala in Milan, Don

-Alfonso in Così Fan Tutte at the New Dubai Opera House, Sarastro
+Alfonso in Così fan Tutte at the New Dubai Opera House, Sarastro

 in Die Zauberflöte in AsLiCo, Timur in Turandot at the